aakpat98/RAG-Behavioral-Interview-Coach/README.md

 * Build and save a FAISS index (`faiss_index.index`) and a pickled documents file (`documents.pkl`)

 You can update your corpus anytime by adding new PDFs and rerunning this script.

-### Enter Gemini API Key

-In the ```Behavioral_Coach.py```, you will have to enter your Google Gemini API Key.
-This project uses the Gemini 2.5 Flash model, which can also be changed in the same file.

 ### Launch the Streamlit App